Energy Concept of the Main Building

 The central areas of the building like conference and meeting rooms as well as laboratories are supplied with conditioned air from central ventilation units.
 These units use a sorption process for air conditioning.
 In this process, the outdoor air is dried by a concentrated LiCl-brine.
 Meanwhile the return air is cooled down by evaporation and used to cool down the supply air via a cross-flow heat exchanger.
 The regeneration of diluted brine needs heating energy at a high temperature.
 This high temperature heating energy is generated by combined heat and power plant (CHP).
 Hence, during summer, CHP’s waste heat is used within the process instead of being dissipated to the environment.

 Decentralized Façade Ventilation UnitsTROX

-The controlling system of E.ON ERC main building has to make sure that the different distribution system for heating and cooling are working together in an efficient way.
-Thereby the core activation is responsible for long term demands of the building whereas the ventilation units take care about term demand of the user.
+The controlling system of E.ON ERC main building has to make sure that the different distribution systems for heating and cooling are working together in an efficient way.
+Thereby, the core activation is responsible for long term demands of the building whereas the ventilation units take care of term demands of the user.
 All office rooms are equipped with decentralized façade ventilation units.
 These units are responsible for fresh air supply as well as active temperature control of the rooms.
 Speed controlled fans and an adaptive heat recovery system are integrated in every unit.
-Thereby the air condition can be provided in a most efficient way.
+Thereby, the air condition can be provided in a most efficient way.